Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Abstract

 \section{Abstract}

-We present convergence rate analysis for the approximate stochastic gradient method, where individual gradient updates are corrupted by computation errors.
-We develop stochastic quadratic constraints to formulate a small linear matrix inequality (LMI) whose feasible set characterizes convergence properties of the approximate stochastic gradient.
+We present a convergence rate analysis for biased stochastic gradient descent (SGD), where individual gradient updates are corrupted by computation errors.
+We develop stochastic quadratic constraints to formulate a small linear matrix inequality (LMI) whose feasible points lead to convergence bounds of biased SGD.
 Based on this LMI condition, we develop a sequential minimization approach to analyze the intricate trade-offs that couple stepsize selection, convergence rate, optimization accuracy, and robustness to gradient inaccuracy.
-We also analytically solve this LMI condition and obtain theoretical formulas that quantify the convergence properties of the approximate stochastic gradient under various assumptions on the loss functions.
+We also provide feasible points for this LMI and obtain theoretical formulas that quantify the convergence properties of biased SGD under various assumptions on the loss functions.